hoffmanick/fairos/research.md

         <div class="abtext2 begin2" id="interoptext2">
     <h4>Mapping the Interoperability Landscape<strong>.</strong></h4>
-      <p>We are interviewing data managers and disciplinary practitioners to map the ways they interoperate data, supporting aims 1 and 3.</p>
+      <p>We are interviewing data managers and disciplinary practitioners to understand use, needs, vision, and ethics of community-curated data resources, supporting Aims 1 and 3.</p>
     <h4>Case Study: Linking data across repositories<strong>.</strong></h4>
-      <p>Using our focal repositories as case studies, we are developing a workflow to enhance data linkages, furthering all our aims.</p>
+      <p>Using our focal repositories as case studies, we are developing workflows to surface points where interoperability is inhibited and work toward enhancing data linkages, furthering all our aims.</p>
     <h4>Neotoma constituent database landing pages<strong>.</strong></h4>
       <p>These pages offer greater transparency for users of Neotoma's data, a facet of aims 2 and 3.</p>
       <p>Click <a href="https://hoffmanick.github.io/fairos/interoperability" target="_blank">here</a> to learn more.</p>